-Recognised as one of the UK’s leading mother and newborn baby charities, it has attracted the support of leading figures from the health service who sit on the charity’s board and A-list celebrities who fulfil the roles of Patrons that strive to draw attention to this hugely important charity.
+Recognised as one of the UK’s leading mother and newborn baby charities, it has attracted the support of leading figures from the health service who sit on the charity’s board and A-list celebrities who fulfil the roles of Patrons who strive to draw attention to this hugely important charity.

 Driven by the personal loss of three premature babies, Judy Ledger formed Baby Lifeline in 1981.
 Judy understands the tragedy of losing a baby and the exceptional skills and dedication shown by medical professionals often in adverse and under-resourced conditions.

 From setting out to raise funds for just one incubator for Coventry’s Neonatal Unit after losing her third baby – Stuart, in 1981, Judy has led Baby Lifeline to what it is today, an organisation which has equipped and supported specialist training for most UK maternity units and their health professionals as well as providing training internationally.
 These training services are delivered by a not-for-profit social enterprise company – Baby Lifeline Training Ltd (registered company no: 6487982).

-Baby Lifeline has already raised over £9 million which has helped to purchase vital equipment for maternity and special care baby units.
+Baby Lifeline has already raised over £10 million which has helped to purchase vital equipment for maternity and special care baby units.
 However, it is a sad fact that even with the advances in medical care and science today that every day, on average, 12 babies are still born or pass away within their first four weeks of life in the UK (Office of National Statistics); around 76%-80% of stillbirths and perinatal deaths investigated are preventable (RCOG, 2016; MBRRACE-2017).
 In addition, on average 1 mother a day (359) will also die in the UK (MBRRACE-2017).